mrassell/homemade-neural-network/README.md

 # Handwritten Digit Classification Neural Network

-This project implements a neural network from scratch using NumPy to classify handwritten digits from the MNIST dataset.
+This project implements a neural network from scratch (No TensorFlow or Pytorch) using NumPy to classify handwritten digits from the MNIST dataset.

 ## Prerequisites